C191068/Khatami_Node.js/README.md

 to a newer node js version and possibly break our app  <br>

-we can simply running our node app in the version it was built in <br>
+we can simply running our node app in the version it was built in and without any worries  <br>